List of EastEnders characters introduced in 2020

-The following is a list of characters that first appeared in the British soap opera EastEnders in 2020, by order of first appearance.
-All characters are introduced by the show's senior executive producer, Kate Oates, and the executive producer, Jon Sen. The first character to be introduced in 2020 is the son of Sheree Trueman (Suzette Llewellyn), Isaac Baptiste (Stevie Basaula).
+EastEnders is a BBC soap opera that first aired on 19 February 1985.
+The following is a list of characters that first appeared in 2020, in order of first appearance.
+All characters are introduced by the show's executive producer, Jon Sen. The first character to be introduced in 2020 is the son of Sheree Trueman (Suzette Llewellyn), Isaac Baptiste (Stevie Basaula).
 The Panesar family matriarch Suki Panesar (Balvinder Sopal) is then introduced in January.
 Laura Awoyinka (Sarah Paul), a colleague of Gray Atkins (Toby-Alexander Smith), is introduced in March.
 Frankie Lewis (Rose Ayling-Ellis), a deaf character who befriends Ben Mitchell (Max Bowden), is introduced in May.
 Ellie Nixon (Mica Paris) joins the soap in September.
 Two months later, Katy Lewis (Simone Lahbib), the mother of Frankie, first appears.
 One month later, Mila Marwa (Ruhtxjiaïh Bèllènéa) is introduced as a rival, then friend, for Kim Fox.
 Additionally, multiple other characters were featured during the year.